futarchy-fi/docs/README.md

 ## Using Futarchy in Governance

-These sections are most relevant for DAOs and governance operators.
+These sections are most relevant for DAOs and governance operators evaluating or integrating futarchy.

 - **[DAO Operator Guides](./dao/index.md)**
   How DAOs use futarchy in practice, recommended defaults, and governance integration patterns.